ivahuang/ShinyAppSTA141B/README.md

 2) cases of apps using this api

 To-Do:
 Find Shiny App features you are interested in for this dataset and try to code it.
-Please push your code to the repo by uploading another branch/file.
-We'll discuss on Monday@11am.
+Please commit your changes to the repo by starting a new branch and pull request.
+After all teammates review your changes to the code, we will merge it to the master branch!

+Mext Dsicussion Time and Goal:
+We'll discuss on Monday@11am, to finalize the function of our ShinyApp and division of work and ddl!